 - a.
-Efforts should be made to determine the extent of the possible selective bias in the current marine sampling programmes (e.g. of different sized smolts emigrating from different areas and at different times) in order that this can be taken into account in the analysis of the results. - b.
-There remains a need for further developmental work on methods to sample post-smolts and adult salmon in the open ocean that are less selective than the methods currently in use.
-Such work should be included in any future programme to extend marine survey and sampling programmes for salmon.
+There remains a need for further developmental work on methods to sample postsmolts and adult salmon in the open ocean that are less selective than the methods currently in use.
+Such work should be included in any future programme to extend marine survey and sampling programmes for salmon. - b.
+Efforts should also be made to determine the extent of the possible selective bias in the current sampling in order that this can be taken into account in the analysis of the results.